Ryan485/COMM2216-Final-Assignment/docs/cloning.md

 Cloning to the Local Machine
 ==
 ## Overview
+Cloning is essentially creating a copy of the repository hosted somewhere else, in this case GitHub, to the local machine.
+It enables tracking and synchronisation of the hosted version and the local version.

 This page contains the steps to clone a GitHub repository.
 It covers cloning via the terminal or a JetBrains IDE.
+By the end of the page, you should be able to modify and extend the repository locally.

 ## In Your Browser
 1. **Go** to the desired repository in GitHub.